 |Embeddable with No Restrictions|

-For this reason, OrientDB is the first and only graph database to appear on Gartner’s Operational DBMS Magic Quadrant.
+For this reason, OrientDB was the first graph database to ever appear on Gartner’s Operational DBMS Magic Quadrant in 2013.

 Gartner, Magic Quadrant for Operational Database Management System, Donald Feinberg, et al, October 21, 2013.